Introduction: Non-Financial Back Company

 FinTechs to operate as NBFC: Current challenges

 - In the very first place, it is essential to know that the present laws and regulations in place discourage the growth of FinTech startups.
-Additionally, FinTech firms have to comply with many regulatory compliances that restrict its ability to function smoothly.
+Additionally, FinTech firms have to comply with many regulatory compliances that restrict their ability to function smoothly.

-- Owing to many factors, a major chunk of the population in India is still illiterate and have no access to internet facilities which makes it rather difficult to tap on such a customer base.
+- Owing to many factors, a major chunk of the population in India is still illiterate and has no access to internet facilities which makes it rather difficult to tap into such a customer base.
 In line with this it can be concluded that for new entrants in the FinTech business, it would be an enormous responsibility for them to encourage people to choose online transactions instead of relying on traditional methods of cash.

 - FinTech companies have to remain active while dealing and managing with ample amounts of customer data.
-Securing such data against any cyber fraud is of utmost importance to the FinTechs.
+Securing such data against any cyber fraud is of utmost importance to FinTechs.
 FinTechs would have to bear enormous financial losses in case there is any breach of data or information.
-The major concern of any FinTech is that any information pertaining to the online transaction must remain end-to end encrypted.
+The major concern of any FinTech is that any information pertaining to the online transaction must remain end-to-end encrypted.

-Yet another obstacle that can show up is regarding the inaccessibility to many other banking services by the FinTech startups.
+Yet another obstacle that can show up is regarding the inaccessibility to many other banking services by FinTech startups.
 They might not be able to get hold of all the available banking services.

-In the nutshell, it can be concluded that though there might be many challenges and obstacles that might crawl in the way of the establishment of any FinTech company, however, the brownie point lies in knowing the fact that they carry the ability to transform the banking landscape.
+In a nutshell, it can be concluded that though there might be many challenges and obstacles that might crawl in the way of the establishment of any FinTech company, however, the brownie point lies in knowing the fact that they carry the ability to transform the banking landscape.